-Headspace is a one-stop-shop for young people who need help with a range of issues, including mental health, physical health and study support - and they know Year 12 can be really stressful.
+Year 12 can be really challenging.
+But there is support available if you need it.
+Headspace is a one-stop-shop for young people who need help with a range of issues, including mental health, physical health and study support.

-So here's the headspace lowdown on stress and how to dial down your levels.
+Here's the Headspace lowdown on stress and how to dial down your levels.